-What You Need To Know About Consent In Michigan
+What You Need To Know About Sexual Consent In Michigan

 In the past few years, the news media and other outlets have used the term “consent” repeatedly in reference to criminal sexual offenses.
 Even though this word seems to be everywhere, many people do not understand what it means.

-As a defense attorney, I wish to help my clients and people throughout Michigan understand the law and how it applies to them.
-I am James Champion, founding attorney of Law Office of James K. Champion, PLLC.
-These are three of the most important things that I think you should know about consent in Michigan.
+As a criminal defense lawyer, I wish to help my clients and people throughout Michigan understand the law and how it applies to them.
+I am James K. Champion, founding attorney of Law Office of James K. Champion, PLLC.
+These are three of the most important things that you should know about consent in Michigan.

 In legal terms, consent means that someone voluntarily agrees to have sexual relations.
 It is against the law to have sexual contact of any kind with someone who does not or cannot give consent.